Classroom Strategies

 - It helps build reading confidence.

-- Choose a story that can be divided into parts (such as characters)
+- Choose a story that can be divided into parts, or character.
+Tips on choosing scripts >

 - Ask students to read their scripts orally for practice.